Parable #23. The Master and His Servant:

 כֵּן גַּם־אַתֶּם אַחֲרֵי עֲשׂוֹתְכֶם אֶת כָּל־אֲשֶׁר צֻוֵּיתֶם אִמְרוּ אֲנַחְנוּ עֲבָדִים אֵין־מוֹעִיל בָּם כִּי רַק אֶת־הַמֻּטָּל עָלֵינוּ עָשִׂינוּ׃

-“Likewise, you also, after you have done all that you are commanded, say, ‘We are servants with no benefit because we have done what was imposed on us.'”
+B. [Lukas 17:10] “Likewise, you also, after you have done all that you are commanded, say, ‘We are slaves and nothing else, we have done what we have to do.'”

 Observation #1.
-In the Twenty-second Mashal, The Sheep, Gate & Shepherd, we spoke about the Master’s responsibilities to serve the flock of Adonai.
+In the Twenty-second Mashal, The Sheep, Gate & Shepherd, we spoke about the Master’s responsibilities to serve the flock of Adonai (our G-d).
 Today we now look to ourselves and our responsibility to serve our Master, Teacher, and Rabbi (אדוננו מורנו ורבינו-Adoneinu Moreinu v’Rabeinu).
 This is a difficult task.

-When we talk about the Master and His works we experience a sense of awe, wonder, and reverence for when we behold Him and His works we behold perfection.
-However, when we are made aware of our own capacity to do good works, in contrast to the Messiah, we are awakened to a sense of our own great inadequacy.
-Being so inadequate and yet being compelled to serve the Lord is a most difficult challenge to embrace.
-Therefore, we cry out to the Lord help us, “Increase (add to) our faith!” (“הוֹסֵף לָנוּ אֱמוּנָה“)
+When we talk about our Rabbi (the Messiah Yeshua) and his works we experience a sense of awe, wonder, and reverence for when we behold him and his works we behold perfection.
+However, when we are made aware of our own capacity to do good works in contrast to our Messiah we are awakened to a sense of our own great inadequacy.
+Being so inadequate and yet being compelled to serve G-d through obedience to His Messiah is a most difficult challenge.
+Therefore, we cry out to G-d help us, “Increase (add to) our faith!” (הוֹסֵף לָנוּ אֱמוּנָה)

 Observation #2.
-We cry out to the Lord that He might add to our faith so that we might dutifully do whatever good works that He requires of us.
-The Twenty-third mashal gives us needed direction as to what is required of us before our faith may be increased.
+We cry out to G-d our Father that He might add to our faith so that we might dutifully do whatever good works that He requires of us.
+The Twenty-third mashal gives us needed direction as to what is required of us before our faith can be increased.

-Observation #4.
+Observation #3.
+Messiah instructs His talmidin (disciples) that when we consider acts of service we must do so with a sense of sincere humility.
 The term “unworthy servants” does not mean the servants had acted irresponsibly for the Master goes on to indicate that the disciples are expected to say “we have done what we ought to have done.”
-Rather, the use of the phrase “we are unworthy servants” is our way of practicing a proper attitude when we pray to Adonai for our faith to be increased:
+Rather, the use of the phrase “we are unworthy servants” is our way of practicing a proper attitude when we pray to Adonai (our Father) for our faith to be increased:

-We are simply asking Him to enable us to do what our Master has a right to expect.
+We are simply asking Him to enable us to do what He and our Master (the Messiah) has a right to expect.

 We can never make a claim on the Holy One or the Messiah because of some good work we have done since at best we will have only done what we are compelled to do and that is whatever pleases Him; for that is what the Holy One has a right to expect.

-This means that we can never put Adonai or the Messiah in our debt.
+This means that we can never put Adonai (our G-d) or His Messiah in our debt.

 Interpretation of what is required for our faith to be increased:

-Regarding this humble practice of referring to ourselves as unworthy servants, I recall that there was one event in the recorded annals of Messiah’s life where several Jewish elders implored the Master to assist (of all people) a Roman Centurion.
+Regarding this humble practice of referring to ourselves as unworthy servants, we recall that there was one event in the recorded annals of Messiah’s life where several Jewish elders implored Rabbeinu Yeshua to assist (of all people) a Roman Centurion.
 This Gentile was likely a Triar II.
-This is the highest rank of any centurion, therefore, this soldier would have commanded a force of around six thousand personnel throughout Galilee.
+This is the highest rank of any centurion, therefore, this soldier would have commanded a force of around six thousand personnel throughout his assigned region of responsibility; throughout the region of Galilee.
 This Roman soldier was a man of great faith and great compassion.
 He is presented as a humane man, who is wealthy, powerful, devoted, and unusual to say:

 A man possessed of great humility.

-“He is worthy for You to grant this request to save the life of His slave; for he loves our nation (and our people), and it was he who built us our synagogue.”
+“He is worthy for You to grant this request to save the life of His slave; for he loves our nation (our people), and it was he who built us our synagogue.”

-In the Roman Centurion’s own personal appeal to Messiah he gives the reason why he did not, at the first, approach Him but had sent the elders in his place:
+In this G-d fearing Roman Centurion’s own personal appeal to our Jewish Messiah he humbly gives his reason for not, at the first, approaching him but instead he had sent our Jewish elders in his place:

 “For this reason I did not even consider myself worthy to come to You, but just say the word, and my servant will be healed.
 For I, too, am a man under authority, with soldiers under me; and I say to this one, Go! and he goes; and to another, Come! and he comes; and to my slave, Do this! and he does it.”

-This G-d fearing Gentile is demonstrating to all of us who are Yehudim (Jews) what Adonai is looking for when one is petitioning for increased faith:
+This G-d fearing Gentile is demonstrating to all of us who are Yehudim (Jews) what Adonai (our G-d and our Father) is looking for when one is petitioning for increased faith:

-Adonai is looking for recognition of Who He and the Messiah really are.
+Adonai Avinu is looking for recognition of Who He and the Messiah really are.

 The Holy One is looking to see what is our real motivation for our requesting that He further empower us to do acts of service on His behalf.
-Therefore, when Messiah heard the Centurion’s explanation He literally “marveled” at him and turned to the multitude that was following Him and said:
+Therefore, when Messiah heard the Centurion’s explanation He literally “marveled” at him and he turned to the multitude of his fellow Jews that were following him and said:

 He understood chain of command and assigned responsibility.
-He was an unworthy servant of the Messiah.
+He was an unworthy servant of G-d and His Messiah.

-According to the directives of the Mashiach it was the duty of the Master to do everything he could to save the life of his servant.
-For the Master taught:
+According to the directives of Adonai (our G-d) and His Messiah it was the duty of the believing military officer to do everything he could to save the life of his servant.
+For it is written:

-“You know that the rulers of the Gentiles lord it over them, and their great men exercise authority over them.
-It is not this way among you, but whoever wishes to become great among you shall be your servant, and whoever wishes to be first among you shall be your slave; just as Ben Ha’adam (the Son of Man) did not come to be served, but to serve, and to give His life as a ransom for many.”
+“You know that the rulers of the Gentiles lord it (rule harshly) over them (the common people), and their great men exercise authority over them (the people).
+It is not this way among you, but whoever wishes to become great among you shall be your servant, and whoever wishes to be first among you shall be your slave; just as Ben Ha’adam (the Son of Man) did not come to be served, but to serve, and to give his life as a ransom for many.”

 This is what is required of a great military leader and this is what is expected of the greatest of servants.